 Medication management

-Having a good routine for taking your epilepsy medication is one of the most important steps you can take to help control your seizures and reduce your risks.
+Taking your seizure medication as prescribed, is one of the most important steps you can take to help control your seizures and reduce your risks.
 Many people with epilepsy complain of memory problems to some degree, so to help you remember to take your medications every day:

-- Set a watch, phone or alarm clock to remind you.
+• Set a device or alarm to remind you.

 Take the time to learn about your medication and talk to your doctor about any concerns.